Who Is On The Fifty Dollar

 Trends and Latest Developments

 Contemporary Views: Some historians and commentators have re-evaluated Grant's presidency, arguing that he was a more effective and principled leader than previously portrayed.
-They emphasize his commitment to civil rights and his efforts to combat white supremacist violence in the South.
+They underline his commitment to civil rights and his efforts to combat white supremacist violence in the South.
 Others maintain a more critical view, highlighting the failures of Reconstruction and the corruption within his administration.

 Modern Scholarship: Recent scholarly works have delved deeper into Grant's life and presidency, utilizing new sources and perspectives.
 These studies offer a more nuanced understanding of his character, his policies, and his impact on American society.